Quicklist: Espresso Machine Types

 Most of us love coffee and espresso, but few of us realize the amount of engineering that goes into the machines that make it for us.
 When I first started making shots in my home, I was absolutely blown away at the different types of espresso machine options there were to consider.

-These aren’t just stylistic differences either.
-The way an espresso machine is engineered is one of the major factors that goes into how the actual espresso shots taste.
+These aren’t just stylistic differences, either.
+The way an espresso machine is engineered is one of the major factors determining how the actual espresso shots taste.

 Now let me make one thing clear.
 Not all of the attributes types on this list are mutually exclusive.
-For example, you can have a double boiler machine that’s also a direct connect machine, etc. However, breaking it down this fashion is probably the easiest way to understand all of the major differences you need to consider.
+For example, you can have a double-boiler machine that’s also a direct-connect machine, etc. However, breaking it down in this fashion is probably the easiest way to understand all of the major differences you need to consider.

-A single boiler espresso machine is just like it sounds.
+A single boier espresso machine is just like it sounds.
 It has a single water boiler that’s used for both steaming with the wand and the actual extraction of the beans through the portafilter.
-Since steaming takes place at a much higher temperature than brewing, it means that you cannot pull shots in as quick succession as a machine with more than one boiler.
+Since steaming takes place at a much higher temperature than brewing, it means that you cannot pull shots as quickly as a machine with more than one boiler.